6 Tips to Stay Healthy as a Nurse

 The last thing you probably want to do is hit the gym after a long shift on your feet.
 And, you may have a million other things you need to do on your time off with working out not being one of them.
 It is important that you take the time to make exercise part of your routine.
 Regular exercise is important to strengthening and toning your entire body for a stronger, leaner you.
 Areas to target at the gym include your upper body, core and trunk muscles.
 Regular exercise can also give you added energy throughout your day making it easier to tackle those 14 hour shifts with a smile.

-You are most likely not getting enough sleep throughout the day.
+There is a chance that you’re not getting enough sleep throughout the day.
 Nursing can be a stressful job.
 Long hours and intense work conditions can have a toll on your stress levels causing you to lose sleep.
 But, sleep is just what you need to overcome a stressful day.
 Make sure you are getting an adequate night’s sleep every night.
 If you are scheduled to pull a 14 hour shift, use your breaks to take quick naps for much needed bursts of energy.
 And, make sure your bedroom is conducive for sleep.
-Use curtains or blinds to block out light, keep the television out of your room and bring calming aromas into your bedroom such as lavender, jasmine and chamomile.

 A deep breath can cleanse your lungs and mind when you start to feel overwhelmed.
 It has also been show to boost energy and decrease stress.
 Whether you are on the job or at home, steal some moments to take in a deep breath.